johnroach/ansible-gotchas/README.md

         - Variables can also be overwritten by roles if you are not careful.
 A good way around this is to use role name when defining variables.

+5. Creating a role is pretty easy.
+Simply use ansible-galaxy tool like so:

+    ansible-galaxy init roles/dependencies01

+It is pretty awesome that they already have a tool for this.
+Simply fill in the blanks and have fun!
+Run the following line for this exercies:

+    ansible-playbook playbooks/dependencies.yml -v

+    Gotcha:

+    - Although it is cool to trust dependencies you must remember that if you are doing multiple plays in a single playbook your role might run twice.